 - Mission: Make New Jersey the “Healthy State” and a model for the nation.

-- Identity: The visual identity mark signals that the IFNH grows through a model of self-assembly and that as a dynamic interdisciplinary organization it exceeds the sum of its parts.
+- Identity: The visual identity mark signals that the IFNH grows and evolves through a process of self-assembly and that as a dynamic interdisciplinary organization it exceeds the sum of its parts.

 - Emergent Properties: The transformative value of institute arises from its emergent properties, i.e., its ability to invent new programs and deliver outcomes not otherwise feasible in conventional organizations or traditional research cultures.